dylantcon/clinicore/README.md

 | `ExecuteUpdate()` | void | Updates patient using UpdatePatientProfileCommand |

 ### PatientHomeViewModel.cs
 Provides the patient portal home page with navigation to view their own appointments, clinical documents, and care team physicians.
-This ViewModel retrieves the patient's profile from ProfileRegistry to display their full name in the welcome message, implements navigation commands with patient-specific filtering (e.g., appointments filtered by patient ID), allows patients to view the full physician directory rather than just their assigned physician, and provides logout functionality with session clearing.
+This ViewModel retrieves the patient's profile from ProfileService to display their full name in the welcome message, implements navigation commands with patient-specific filtering (e.g., appointments filtered by patient ID), allows patients to view the full physician directory rather than just their assigned physician, and provides logout functionality with session clearing.

 ### PhysicianListViewModel.cs
 Manages physician list display with search filtering and role-based access control.